La Crosse, Kansas – Barbed Wire Capitol of the World

 Known as the “Barbed Wire Capital of the World” and the Rush County Seat, La Crosse, Kansas, was founded by the Missouri-Pacific Railroad in 1876.
 That same year, the county was re-surveyed, the southern tier of townships transferred to neighboring Pawnee County, and the new townsite of La Crosse was to be found in the exact center.

-The land belonged to surveyor, Denman A. Stubbs and his wife, Ellen, who had moved to Kansas from La Crosse, Wisconsin, in 1874.
-The Stubbs immediately became the first developers of the new city, which they named for their hometown in Wisconsin, and began selling lots, mostly to young men.
-Denman Stubbs’ brother, Sergeant David C. Stubbs, and another man named John R. Kemmermer, also applied for 160-acre patents in 1877 to further develop the town.
+The land belonged to surveyor Denman A. Stubbs and his wife, Ellen, who had moved to Kansas from La Crosse, Wisconsin, in 1874.
+The Stubbs immediately became the first developers of the new city, which they named after their hometown in Wisconsin, and began selling lots, primarily to young men.
+Denman Stubbs’ brother, Sergeant David C. Stubbs, and another man named John R. Kemmermer also applied for 160-acre patents in 1877 to further develop the town.

 An election was held to permanently move the county seat to La Crosse in 1877, much to Rush Center citizens’ chagrin.
 This would start a bloodless battle between the two towns that would take almost a decade to resolve.
 In the meantime, the records were moved back and forth several times.